allenwb/narcissus/README.md

 Narcissus is a JavaScript interpreter written in pure JavaScript (i.e., a [meta-circular evaluator](http://en.wikipedia.org/wiki/Meta-circular_evaluator)), using the [SpiderMonkey](http://www.mozilla.org/js/spidermonkey/) engine.

+This verson of Narcissus adds various experimental features that have been proposed for ES Harmony.
+See `harmony.md` for a list of new features.

 Originally a proof-of-concept by [Brendan Eich](http://brendaneich.com/), Narcissus is being revived as a test-bed for rapidly prototyping new language features for the JavaScript language (as well as the ECMAScript standard).

 # Usage

-To run the Narcissus shell, install the [SpiderMonkey shell](https://developer.mozilla.org/en/Introduction_to_the_JavaScript_shell) and either set the `NJS_SHELL` environment variable to the path to the `js` executable, or creating a symbolic link to `js` in the top-level Narcissus directory.
+To run the Narcissus shell, install the [SpiderMonkey shell](https://developer.mozilla.org/en/Introduction_to_the_JavaScript_shell) (note that pre-built versions of the shell are available in the Firefox nightly builds, for example <http://ftp.mozilla.org/pub/mozilla.org/firefox/nightly/latest-trunk/jsshell-win32.zip> or <http://ftp.mozilla.org/pub/mozilla.org/firefox/nightly/latest-trunk/jsshell-mac.zip>).
+After bbuilding or downloading set the `NJS_SHELL` environment variable to the path to the `js` executable, or creating a symbolic link to `js` in the top-level Narcissus directory.
 Then run Narcissus with the `njs` script.

     Usage: njs